americancode/c_double_linked_list/README.md

-A circular DoubleLinked list implementation written in C for
+A circular DoubleLinked list implementation written in C